larrycameron80/visit/src/doc/cli_manual/functions.rst

   GetMachineProfileNames() -> [hostname1, hostname2, ...]

-return type : [hostname1, hostname2, ...]
+return type : list of strings
     A list of MachineProfile hostnames